TaroSunagawa/IF_model/README.md

 # neuron simulation
-C code for simulation of Integrate and Fire model
+C code for simulation of Integrate and Fire model neuron